Pay attention to who’s offering you their insight and why.

 I admit to often asking too many questions of parents and their high school juniors and seniors about where they are in the college process, sharing my opinions, sometimes without being asked.
 Though I write about this topic regularly and went through the process with my own two kids, I’ve learned that my advice isn’t always welcome.
 As you navigate your teen’s path to college, you’ll receive too many points of view from too many “well-meaning” friends and relatives.
 Here’s how to handle all of us.

-The uninformed adviser Despite never having sent a child to college, this person believes he knows all about it already, maybe because his neighbor’s daughter loved College X and his nephew hated College Y. Too bad he doesn’t realize that your teen is nothing like those kids so his opinion isn’t helpful.
+The uninformed adviser Despite never having sent a child to college, this person believes they know all about it already, maybe because their neighbor’s daughter loved College X and their nephew hated College Y. Too bad they don’t realize that your teen is nothing like those kids so their opinion isn’t helpful.
 How to respond: Feel free to find a reason to change the subject immediately or simply say, “We have things under control, but thanks for the info.”

 Share your survival tips for dealing with all the “advisers” who want to help get your child into college.